February 10, 2022

 A vast percentage of CPAs work as auditors.
 This means the motherlode of their work involves reviewing the financials of companies.
 Unless they work for a firm that specializes in taxes, most CPAs are not well-versed in the finer details of tax preparation, as this Kiplinger’s article notes.

 CPAs, much like attorneys or doctors, can and do work in focused areas of accounting.
-This means a CPA can focus on health care, with an HMO or in a hospital administrator-capacity, management consulting, treasury work, international taxation or other area of business or commerce.
+This means a CPA can focus on health care, with an HMO or in a hospital administrator capacity, management consulting, treasury work, international taxation, or other areas of business or commerce.

 What is the difference between a tax attorney and a tax preparer?